surifirstpin/biplus_documentation/docs/Visualisation Types and Settings FLD.md

 ### Data

 - **Row Grouping** displays the grouped value of the duplicate fields.
-- **Explore Enabled** on slecting the chechbox, it allows you to view the
+- **Explore Enabled** on selecting the checkbox, it allows you to view the  data which has been grouped.
 - **Legend**
 - **Format**
 - **Type ( Line Chart)**